PREORDER YOUR AUTOGRAPHED COPY TODAY!

 - Modern Fairy Tales also includes works by Stanislav Verroust, Bela Bartok, Hendrik Andriessen, Peter Schickele and Alyssa Morris

-I am currently working on my debut album Modern Fairy Tales.
-This project features 70 minutes of music and is in memory of my former teacher and mentor John Mack.
+My debut album Modern Fairy Tales features 70 minutes of music and is in memory of my former teacher and mentor John Mack.
 I am very thankful for the support and wisdom of my current teacher John Ferrillo and overjoyed that this project is off the ground and running!

 Below is a brief personal note about the cd.